Nettooffnook/05-Challenge/README.md

         </li>
     </ul>

-  <h2 id="contributing">Contributing</h2>
-  <p>Contributions to the work day scheduler project are welcome!
-If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.</p>

   <h2 id="license">License</h2>
   <p>This project is licensed under the MIT License - see the <a href="LICENSE.md">LICENSE.md</a> file for details.</p>